 (d) the association may sue or be sued in its corporate name.

-11. Vesting of property in incorporated associations
+11. Certain property vests in incorporated associations

 (1) Upon incorporation of an association under this Act all real and personal property held by any person for or on behalf of the association shall be vested in and held by the incorporated association subject to any trusts that may affect that property.